claycle/northtexasaikido/content/no-class-tonight-section.md

 ## Classes Cancelled Tonight

-Due to extreme heat conditions, class is cancelled tonight.
+Due to extreme heat conditions, class is cancelled tonight (8/21).

+*Regular Saturday classes will be held tomorrow (8/22).*